Estimated reading time: 5 minutes

 And that’s biochar!

 Making biochar at home is a way of burning your prunings in a low-oxygen, high-temperature environment.
 It sounds complicated but is actually relatively simple and easy to do, once you have the right vessel to do it in.
-We cover it step-by-step in this blog.

 The most common method of disposing of prunings is to put them in the green-waste bin.
-Depending on where you live and what your council actually do with the green waste, the nutrients may be recycled into compost.
+Depending on where you live and what your council actually does with the green waste, the nutrients may be recycled into compost.

 This is still a pretty good outcome, but not as good as keeping the nutrients in your own garden.